canonical/k8s-snap/docs/src/snap/tutorial/add-remove-nodes.md

 ```
 sudo k8s get-join-token worker --worker
 ```

+`worker` refers to the name of the node we want to join. `--worker` is the type of node we want to join.

 A base64 token will be printed to your terminal.
 Keep it handy as you will need it for the next step.